 The restaurant is downstairs in the basement.
 They sell hot food down there as well as soups, sandwiches, panini etc. It’s big and spacious with plenty of room for several prams; an excellent place to meet up with friends!

-There is a large car park outside.
-It costs £1 for 4 hours (I think – could be 3 hours).
-It can get pretty busy, but there’s also lots of (metered) on-street parking available on Kelvin Way, some on Sauchiehall Street and across the road in the Yorkhill area.
+- There is a large car park located outside Kelvingrove.
+Costs have gone up considerably in recent years and it now costs £5 for 4 hours, and £10 all day.
+It can get pretty busy, but there’s also lots of (metered) on-street parking available along Sauchiehall Street and across the road in the Yorkhill/Finnieston area.

 The Verdict